openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-09-24-kimsufi-stor-ks1-installation.md

 zfs set compression=on zfs-hdd
 ```

+Note: in reality it was not enabled from start, I enabled it after first snapshot sync,
+as I saw is was taking much more space than on the original server.

 ## Install sanoid / syncoid

 I installed the sanoid.deb that I got from the off1 server.